lawredan/KLayout/README.md

 # KLayout
 Foray into SPC chip design!

+## SPC Toolbox

-## Objective
+### Objective
 Design a program to generate control structures for photomask SPC.
-Provide cell structures that can be arrayed for linearity, through pitch, and other monitoring strategies Provide framework for generating SPC cell based on user input Uses KLayout to output a .gds file for use
+Provide cell structures that can be arrayed for linearity, through pitch, and other monitoring strategies (create PCells for these)
+Provide framework for generating SPC cell based on user input Uses KLayout to output a .gds file for use

-## Design
+### Design

 GUI (maybe)
 |